Walker-Industries-RnD/PariahCybersecurity/README.md

 ## Special Thanks

-- To Kennaness for helping out between making art, hearing my code crash outs and being a good bud
+- To Kennaness for helping out between making art, hearing my code crash outs and being my goddess
 - My friends for supporting me through the development process
 - The Walker Industries' community on Discord for their support